-In the first three months of 2016, Helaba reported a pre-tax profit of €138 million (IFRS), down 2% year-on-year.
-Driven by the low interest rate environment, net interest income significantly declined by 11% to €301 million and following higher net additions, loan loss provisions increased to €39 million, from €5 million in the same period in 2015.
-Helaba was able to balance its earnings through positive contributions from more volatile profit contributors like hedge accounting (€67 million compared to a loss of €2 million in the first quarter 2015), and €26 million from mainly customer-driven trading income.
+For the first nine months of 2016, Helaba reported a pre-tax profit of \leq 417 million (IFRS), down 14% year-on-year.
+Driven by the low interest rate environment, net interest income significantly declined by 7.1% to \leq 913 million and following higher net additions, loan loss provisions increased to \leq 140 million, from \leq 114 million in the same period in 2015.
+Helaba was only partially able to balance its earnings through positive contributions from more volatile profit contributors like fair value changes on financial instruments and derivatives (\leq 63 million compared to a loss of \leq 1 million during the first 9 months 2015), while customer driven trading income was lower (\leq 79 million vs a \leq 119 million profit for Q3 2015).

 For full-year 2015, Helaba reported a pre-tax profit of €596 million (IFRS), almost at previous year's level of €607 million.
 The result was driven by a slight increase in net interest income (+1.5%) year-over-year to €1.3 billion and a 51% increase in net trading income to €190 million, as well as a €173 million gain from other net operating income (2014: €70 million) reflecting higher income from its real estate subsidiary GWH, while 2014 was negatively impacted by one-off items.
-Negative effects stemmed from significantly higher loan loss provisions of €237 million compared to €80 million in 2014, mainly driven by accounting effects in 2014, and a €37 million impairment loss on a bond issued by the Austrian Heta Asset Resolution AG (Heta, Ca review for upgrade)2.
+Negative effects stemmed from significantly higher loan loss provisions of €237 million compared to €80 million in 2014, mainly driven by accounting effects in 2014, and a €37 million impairment loss on a bond issued by the Austrian Heta Asset Resolution AG (Heta, Ca stable)2.